 Please note that due to the location of our two Luxury Tented Camps we can only accept cash payments on-site.
 This includes drinks expenses and souvenir purchases.
 We kindly ask you to prepare sufficient cash in Thai Baht (THB).

-Are there any restrictions when staying in the National Park at our Rainforest Camp?
+Are there any restrictions when staying in the National Park at our Lake Camp?

-Our Rainforest camp is located in the national park, therefore there are strict guidelines we have to follow from the authorities.
-We are unable to serve alcohol at our Rainforest Camp and lifejackets must be worn at all times when in the water.
+Our The Lake camp is located in the national park, therefore there are strict guidelines we have to follow from the authorities.
+We are unable to serve alcohol at our The Lake Camp and lifejackets must be worn at all times when in the water.

 How do we reach Elephant Hills?